Lohagaon: History

 The oldest known available surviving map which shows Lohagaon as a prominent village near Pune in the Maratha Empire was drawn in the year 1793 by William Faden.
-Hence the original village of Lohegaon is believed to have existed from much before.
+Hence the original village of Lohagaon is believed to have existed from much before.

-The Airforce Base goes back to the Second World War when the defence of Bombay city and protection of other areas adjoining the city became very vital.
+Sant Tukaram's mother hailed from Lohagaon, which makes it his maternal hometown.
+He frequently visited Lohagaon to deliver religious discourses, attracting many disciples from the village.
+In September 2024, the Maharashtra government approved a proposal to rename the Lohegaon Airport to Jagadguru Sant Tukaram Maharaj Pune International Airport to honour him, and due to this familial connection; and this proposal awaits final approval from the Central Government.

 The Air Force base was established at Lohegaon to meet these objectives in 1939 as an RIAF base and since then it has been one of the premier air bases in the country.
-An RIAF Squadron with Mosquito, Willington and Spitfire aircraft moved to this air base in 1939.
-Gp Capt R Hamildon, DFC was the last British Station Commander of this base.
-The first Indian Commanding Officer, Wg Cdr HS Ratnagar took over the base on 21 May 47.
-This base is one of the few bases from where the most variety of aircraft took to the skies and were inducted into the Indian Air Force.
-Several newly inducted aircraft have taken to the skies from this base.
+The first Indian Commanding Officer, Wg Cdr HS Ratnagar took over the base on 21 May 1947.
 All the aircraft on the inventory of Indian Air Force since Independence have taken to the skies from the Lohegaon Air Base.
 During 1965 and 1971 Indo-Pakistani Wars this base was utilised as a staging base for fighter and bomber operations.

+Administratively, Lohagaon was recognized as a village until its formal merger into the Pune Municipal Corporation (PMC) limits on October 4, 2017.
+Prior to the merger, it functioned under taluka-level administration but was increasingly treated as an urban outgrowth due to proximity to Pune.

-Name
+Name and Etymology

+The name is composed of two words - "Loh" which means Iron, and "Gaon" which means Village.
+The name roughly translates to "Iron Village".

-It was referred to as many different spellings and names in various sources.
+The place is referred to as with many different spellings and names in various sources.
 European Maps from 1793 and 1800 referred to the village as 'Logom' (which is a mistake in Anglicisation of Lohagaon), whereas later British and Indian sources referred to as 'Lohogaon', 'Lohegaon', and 'Lohagaon'.

 It is difficult even today to determine which English name is correct and accepted by everyone as various transliterations to English can sound exactly the same as its Marathi counterpart.

 Some official sources today refer to it as 'Lohegaon', including the Indian Air Force; whereas some write it 'Lohagaon' and others write it as 'Lohgaon'.

 Demographics

 Language and ethnicity

 The official language of Lohegaon is Marathi, and it is also the majority language of the area.
-Due to the presence of ex-servicemen and professionals originating from different regions of India and their families living in some parts of Lohegaon, the area is diverse and has sizable communities of people who speak different languages like Hindi, Punjabi, Bengali, Telugu, etc, as their first language.
-This has also led to increase in ethnic diversity in the area and people belonging to these communities are able to celebrate their regional festivals.
+Due to the presence of ex-servicemen and professionals originating from different regions of India and their families living in some parts of Lohegaon, the area is diverse and has sizable communities of people who speak different languages like Hindi, Urdu, Telugu, Kannada, Bengali, Punjabi etc., as their first language.
+People of these communities observe their customs and celebrate their regional festivals.